p8-5/ethereum-development-with-go-book/en/transfer-tokens/README.md

 You can create a token using the Token Factory [https://tokenfactory.surge.sh](https://tokenfactory.surge.sh/), a website for conveniently deploying ERC-20 token contracts, to follow the examples in this guide.

-When you create your ERC-20 Token, be sure to note down the **address of the token contract**.
+When you create your ERC-20 Token, be sure to note down the **address of the token contract**.0xEd753556A5dB77183eE2D81B56F604ae9F123CdC

-For demonstration purposes, I've created a token (HelloToken HTN) using the Token Factory and deployed it to the Rinkeby testnet at the token contract address `0x28b149020d2152179873ec60bed6bf7cd705775d`.
+For demonstration purposes, I've created a token (HelloToken HTN) using the Token Factory and deployed it to the Rinkeby testnet at the token contract address 0xEd753556A5dB77183eE2D81B56F604ae9F123CdC

-You can check it out with a Web3-enabled browser here (make sure to be connected to the Rinkeby testnet in MetaMask): [https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7cd705775d](https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7cd705775d)
+You can check it out with a Web3-enabled browser here (make sure to be connected to the Rinkeby testnet in MetaMask): [https://tokenfactory.surge.sh/#/token/0xEd753556A5dB77183eE2D81B56F604ae9F123CdC](https://tokenfactory.surge.sh/#/token/0x28b149020d2152179873ec60bed6bf7)

 ## ETH value and destination address